equivalent/scrapbook2/security_notes.md

 ```

 basically the premiss is to map session ids to IP adresses however there is lot of discussion on how this may be an overkill http://stackoverflow.com/questions/618301/binding-of-ip-address-with-session-id

+(for devise you can use my for of [devise_security_extensions](https://github.com/equivalent/devise_security_extension)  branch: sessions_non_transferable, once again there are no tests yet as original gem promotes writing integration test)

 especially: